giova112358/impact-sound/README.md

 - parametric temporal control;

 In this project the entire SDT library is ported in C++ and integrated in the JUCE framework for the realization of a VST3 plugin version of the impact model.

-## Software Architecture
- The software architecture consists of :
- - **SDT Library** A core library coded in ANSI C, with few and widely supported dependencies, exposing a clean and streamlined API to all the implemented sound models, sound processors and audio feature extractors.
- - **Wrapper class** A class that realizes the porting of the desired SDT objects  to use them in the JUCE framework.
- - **Plugin Processor** The JUCE Framework class that realizes the audio processing for a Plugin.
- - **Plugin Editor** The JUCE Framework class that realizes the GUI and all the parameter listeners used to update the audio processing.

 ## Impact Model
 ### Description